BetMGM Bonus Code 'SI1500' Offers $1,500 First Bet for Seattle vs New England

 Steps to claim your BetMGM Sportsbook promo code for the Big Game

-Follow these simple steps to secure your welcome bonus before Sunday's kickoff between Seattle and New England.
+Follow these steps to secure your welcome bonus before Seattle faces New England on Sunday:

-- Click the registration link and create your new BetMGM account using bonus code 'SI1500'.
+- Register a new BetMGM account using bonus code 'SI1500' and provide required personal information for identity verification.

-- Verify your identity by providing required personal information and driver's license details.

-- Make your initial deposit of at least $10 using any accepted payment method.
+- Make your initial deposit of at least $10 to qualify for the promotional offer.

-- Place your first real money wager on any Seattle vs New England betting market.
+- Place your first real money wager on any Seattle vs New England betting market or other available sports.

-- Collect your winnings immediately if successful, or receive bonus bets if your first bet loses.

-Read our comprehensive BetMGM review for additional insights into this sportsbook's features and betting options.
+- Receive bonus bets equal to your lost stake if your initial wager is unsuccessful, up to $1,500 maximum.

+New users can explore comprehensive details about this operator in our BetMGM review.

 - Second Chance on First TD Bets: Get your stake back if your First Touchdown Scorer pick ends up scoring the second touchdown instead.